It has been said that F. J. A. Hort, in constructing the text of the Westcott & Hort edition, simply looked for the readings of B and followed those.

 G. Thomas Tanselle gives an analogy in his paper "Editing withouta Copy-Text": "The controlling images of these two approaches arethose of initially full and initially empty sheets of paper.
 If one chooses acopy-text, then in effect one begins with filled sheets and proceeds to alter thetext present on them; but if one has no copy-text, one begins with blank sheets,so to speak, and fills them by placing one word after another on them,drawing those readings from relevant documents (and, on occasion, fromone's own mind)."
 Thus there has never really been an edition of theNew Testament prepared entirely without a copy-text; even an editor whoconsidered himself to be starting from scratch, like Lachmann or Hort,would work from an existing printed edition for pure convenience -- so, ina sense, the copy text for the printed New Testament is the manuscripts thatErasmus used as copy text: 2e, 2ap, and 1r.But with so many generations of editing in between, these copy texts by nowhave had almost no effect on the text, although perhaps some slight influenceon orthography.

-In the most extreme case, it may mean simply adopting the text whichis most typical of the tradition -- that is, the one which allows the editorto produce the shortest critical apparatus.
-This was the form used byFredson Bowers in some of his later work (and, in a way, lies behind thetendency in the International Greek New Testament Project and othersto use the Textus Receptus as a collating base: The text is notconsidered to have any authority, but it is convenient.)
+Greg meant copy text editing to be used only for "expediency," as an easy path to a relatively good text.
+Some others are less willing to follow this principle.
+In the most extreme case, copy text editing may mean simply adopting the text whichis most typical of the tradition -- that is, the one which allows the editorto produce the shortest critical apparatus.
+This was the form used byFredson Bowers in some of his later work (and, in a way, lies behind thetendency in the International Greek New Testament Project and othersto use the Textus Receptus as a collating base: The base text is notconsidered to have any authority, but it is convenient.)